thandang/Applozic-iOS-SDK/CUSTOMIZATION-DOC.md

 1)You can get the localisation file from this link [Localizable.strings](https://github.com/AppLozic/Applozic-iOS-SDK/blob/master/sample-with-framework/applozicdemo/Base.lproj/Localizable.strings)

-2)Then you need to add above Localizable.strings  keys in your file with translations for your language.
+2)Then you need to copy text entries  from above Localizable.strings  in your file with translations for your language.

+Example :

+"placeHolderText" ="Write a Message...";

+Add and change the string values in your app Localizable.strings(arabic)

+"placeHolderText" ="اكتب رسالة...;